-Over the years my grandmother would receive letters, photos and the occasional gift from Grace who apparently was living with the growing Woodhead family in Benoni, a mining centre to the east of Johannesburg.
+Over the years my grandmother would receive letters, photos and the occasional gift from Grace who apparently was living with the growing Woodhead family in Boksburg, a mining centre to the east of Johannesburg.
 My father would carefully soak and peal the stamps from the envelopes and then add them to his album.
 Unfortunately, the letters weren’t similarly collected.
-Just as my grandmother hardly maintained contact with family members in Kent, it wasn’t long before she also lost touch with her sister (who I believe died in 1954), niece and nephews in far-off South Africa.
+Just as my grandmother hardly maintained contact with her siblings who remained in Kent, it wasn’t long before she also lost touch with her family members in far-off South Africa.
+(Grace died in 1954, followed two years later by Frederick.
+My grandmother, as far as I’m aware, didn’t maintain contact with her niece and nephews.)

 This vague story was circulating in my mind as I explored a few of the nooks and crannies of Johannesburg’s labyrinthine Collectors Treasury.
 This is by far the largest secondhand bookshop in South Africa (and quite likely the largest in the southern hemisphere) and it also sells old records, postcards, magazines, cameras and general bric-a-brac.

 Collectors Treasury is located on Commissioner Street, a major artery passing through Johannesburg, with this particular section lined with old workshops, warehouses and anonymous-looking office blocks.
 These now semi-abandoned buildings are on the southern edge of Hillbrow, an inner-city neighbourhood that during the 1970s and 80s was something of a liberal, multi-racial residential rarity – despite its designation as being reserved for whites under the Group Areas Act.